Most Common Home Buyer Questions

 New York City has always been a tough market for buyers.
 But it’s even more so now since the COVID-19 pandemic started.
 You can expect no mercy if you go in there alone and unrepresented.
 You could, but you’re only setting yourself up for disaster.

-Furthermore, whether you hire a buyer’s agent, you’re still paying for one in the real estate commission form.
+Furthermore, whether you hire a buyer’s agent, you still pay for one in the real estate commission form.
 This is roughly 5-6% of the sales price and is always paid by the buyer.
-Ordinarily, this is split 50/50 between the buyer’s agent and seller’s agent.
+Ordinarily, this is split 50/50 between the buyer’s and seller’s agents.
 If the buyer doesn’t have an agent, the seller’s agent collects the full commission.
 So, it makes little sense to go without representation, as you’ll still be paying for it either way.

 Does choosing a buyer’s agent avoid conflicts of interest?

 Absolutely.
-The biggest problem with dual agents is that they’ll rarely introduce themselves as such.
-You have to find out for yourself who they represent, usually by reading the fine print on the buyer agency agreement or checking the paper for listings placed by the agency.
+The biggest problem with dual agents is that they rarely introduce themselves as such.
+You have to find out who they represent, usually by reading the fine print on the buyer agency agreement or checking the paper for listings placed by the agency.
 If an agency has many listings, you can take that to represent both buyers and sellers.
-In this situation, it’s better to walk away and find another agency as they’ve already shown that they’re dishonest.
+In this situation, it’s better to walk away and find another agency, as they’ve already shown that they’re dishonest.

-Any transaction in which the buyer’s agent and seller’s agent work for the same brokerage (referred to as an in-house sale) is almost always a bad deal for the buyer.
-Savvy buyers know this, so they choose to work with an exclusive buyer’s agent.
+Any transaction in which the buyer’s agent and seller’s agent work for the same brokerage (an in-house sale) is almost always a bad deal for the buyer.
+Savvy buyers know this and work with an exclusive buyer’s agent.
 Reputable sources such as Business Week, Money Magazine, Kiplinger’s Personal Finance Magazine, and U.S. News and World Report also support using a buyer’s agent over a dual agent.

 What is the NAEBA?

-Unlike traditional real estate brokerages, members of the National Association of Exclusive Buyer’s Agents exclusively represent buyers.
+Unlike traditional real estate brokerages, National Association of Exclusive Buyer’s Agents members exclusively represent buyers.
 NAEBA brokers owe their clients complete loyalty, obeisance, confidentiality, accounting, reasonable care and skill, full disclosure, and fiduciary duty.
 By contrast, traditional brokers owe their fiduciary duty entirely to the seller and cannot reveal anything detrimental to their interests.

-This turns the typical buyer-agent relationship, providing the buyer with a far more level playing field.
-For instance, exclusive buyer’s agents can advise you on how much the property is worth, not just by sharing comparable sales data but by also providing information that could influence the price to your advantage.
+This transforms the typical buyer-agent relationship, providing the buyer with a far more level playing field.
+For instance, exclusive buyer’s agents can advise you on how much the property is worth, not just by sharing comparable sales data but also by providing information that could influence the price to your advantage.

-For example, if the sellers are going through a divorce or a pending foreclosure, the buyer’s agent would be required to inform you of this.
-Using all the information at their disposal, your buyer’s agent will fight to get you the best price and under the best contingencies.
+For example, the buyer’s agent must inform you if the sellers are going through a divorce or a pending foreclosure.
+Using all the information, your buyer’s agent will fight to get you the best price under the best contingencies.

 Ethical standards

-All NAEBA members have a strict code of ethics that they must follow.
-As a whole, NAEBA’s ethical standards surpass both legal and industry standards.
+All NAEBA members must follow a strict code of ethics.
+As a whole, NAEBA’s ethical standards surpass legal and industry standards.
 So, you can be sure of getting only the best when you work with NAEBA brokers.

 Why it might be right for you

 Founded in the 1990s, the NAEBA was created to find a better way for the real estate industry to conduct its business.
-While the creation of dual agencies did seem like a positive step at first, as they allowed agents to collect commissions through buying and selling, this created the problem that agents were incentivized to obtain the highest price possible for the seller.
+While creating dual agencies did seem like a positive step at first, as they allowed agents to collect commissions through buying and selling, this made the problem of agents being incentivized to obtain the highest price possible for the seller.
 As a result, the NAEBA was founded to provide a better alternative for buyers.

 Additionally, searching for a home takes a lot of time.
-Few people have the time to visit 10, 20, or 30 separate listings searching for the right one between their job and personal lives.
+Few people have the time to visit 10, 20, or 30 separate listings, searching for the right one between their jobs and personal lives.
 A buyer’s agent will do all this footwork for you and weed out those listings that don’t match your needs.
-Once they’ve narrowed your options to a few listings that they believe fit your requirements and budget, they’ll arrange for a private viewing so you can see them in person.
-It just makes everything so much easier, and, in this business, you need to take all the help you can get.
+Once they’ve narrowed your options to a few listings that fit your requirements and budget, they’ll arrange a private viewing so you can see them in person.
+It makes everything so much easier, and you need to get all the help you can in this business.

 What can I expect from working with Elika?

-At Elika, our goal is to take the stress out of the buying process and provide our clients with a level of service that they’ll never find with a more traditional agency.
+At Elika, we aim to take the stress out of the buying process and provide our clients with a service they’ll never find with a more traditional agency.
 As exclusive buyer’s agents, we put your interests first.
 We’ll make offer recommendations, handle tough negotiations, and prevent high-pressure sales agents from leading you into a bad deal.
 By drawing on decades of experience in the NYC market, you can be sure of getting a complete understanding of each property and the market as a whole when you work with us.

 Since a sale commission still has to be paid to the listing agent, it makes little sense to forgo a buyer’s agent’s services.
 Also, best of all, it costs you nothing extra to do so.
-Not only can we get you a better deal than you would by going it alone, but we’ll also do it at no extra cost to you.
+We can get you a better deal than you would by going alone, but we’ll do it at no additional cost.

 How are Elika Buyer’s Agents Paid?